HPAS

 • Culture, Customs, Fairs and Festivals

-• Tribes of Himachal Pradesh: Historical, Social, Cultural, Economic, and Legal Aspects
+• Tribes of Himachal Pradesh: Historical, Social, Cultural, Economic aspects

 • Family, Marriage, Kinship, and Caste System in Himachal Pradesh

-📌 Note: All topics/subjects under SUB UNIT-3 are relevant to Himachal Pradesh.
+📌 All topics under SUB UNIT-3 are relevant to Himachal Pradesh.

 🔸 UNIT–I: INDIAN CONSTITUTION & POLITICAL STRUCTURE